 When sourcing services and materials, Canon Europe sets out environmental requirements to suppliers through our General Purchase Terms and Conditions and Supplier Code of Conduct, which all suppliers must adhere to.
-These include the Canon Group Green Procurement standards that apply to all parts, materials and accessories acquired from third party manufacturers for use in Canon products.
+These include the main principles of the Canon Group Green Procurement standards that apply to all parts, materials and accessories acquired from third-party manufacturers for use in Canon products.

-Canon EMEA operates an ISO 14001 certified environmental management system across its operations, which is part of the overall Canon Group environmental management system.
+Canon Europe operates an ISO 14001 certified environmental management system across its operations, which is part of the overall Canon Group environmental management system.

-We have set targets to reduce the environmental impact of our operations, including a 15% reduction in carbon emissions by 2020 (vs 2010) against net sales.
-To date we have reduced absolute emissions by 23%.
-We achieved this target by reducing the emissions generated by travel, improving the efficiency of product distribution and our offices, and sourcing renewable electricity.
-Canon EMEA operates a car policy that specifies an emissions limit for all of its lease cars.
+We have set targets to reduce the environmental impact of our operations, including a yearly 1.2% absolute reduction in operational carbon emissions by 2022 (vs 2019).
+Between 2019 and 2020, there was a significant reduction on carbon emissions due to both operational improvements and the impacts of COVID-19 restrictions.

+Canon Europe operates a car policy that specifies emission limits for all its lease cars.